Russian men join exodus, fearing call-up to fight in Ukraine

 Four out of five EU countries that border Russia — Latvia, Lithuania, Estonia and Poland — also recently decided to turn away Russian tourists.

-Latvian Foreign Minister Edgars Rinkevics said Thursday that many of them “were fine with killing Ukrainians.
+Latvian Foreign Minister Edgars Rinkevics said Thursday that many of those fleeing “were fine with killing Ukrainians.
 They did not protest then.
 It is not right to consider them as conscientious objectors.”

 The one EU country that is still accepting Russians with Schengen visas is Finland, which has a 1,340-kilometer (830-mile) border with Russia.

-Finland border guards said Friday that the number of people entering from Russia has increased, with media reporting a 107% increase compared with last week.
+Finland border guards said Friday that the number of people entering from Russia has climbed sharply, with media reporting a 107% increase compared with last week.

 At Vaalimaa, one of the busiest crossings on the border, the line of waiting cars stretched for half a kilometer (a third of a mile), the Finnish Border Guard said.